AryanNandanwar/TippieTote/README.md

+# ROSPL LAB PART B
-#Tippie Tote E-commerce Website
+# Tippie Tote E-commerce Website
-#Project Overview
+# Project Overview
 The Tippie Tote e-commerce website is designed to integrate seamlessly with the business's Instagram presence, providing a secure and efficient platform for online shopping.
 Built with a robust tech stack, it focuses on delivering a smooth user experience across devices while ensuring mobile responsiveness, cross-browser compatibility, and SEO optimization for enhanced visibility.

-#Key Features:
+## Key Features:
 User Registration and Authentication: Secure account creation and login with password recovery options.
 Product Catalog: Displays tote bags with images, descriptions, and prices, with filters for easy searching.
 Shopping Cart: Add, remove, and review items with a subtotal display and checkout functionality.